reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 **pros**

 - rock solid integration with different cloud computing plattforms
-- speed
 - not dependent on files to connect workflow parts
-- many available
+- many workflows available (eg. at nf-core)

 **cons**